Cloud Teleport: Building access plugins for Gravitational

-For the Martian team with a strong belief in open source and dozens of published open source projects, the product development for Gravitational was a perfect fit.
+For the Martian team with a strong belief in open source and dozens of published open source projects, the product development for Teleport was a perfect fit.
 Evil Martians got the chance to sparkle the brilliance for an open-core professional development service designed for engineers and built by them.
 It’s no way but to be flawless.

-Gravitational is the startup with open source infrastructure solutions that enable businesses to run, access, and distribute their cloud-native applications in restricted environments based on Kubernetes clusters, hybrid private clouds, or secure on-premise infrastructures.
+Teleport (ex-Gravitational) is the startup with open source infrastructure solutions that enable businesses to run, access, and distribute their cloud-native applications in restricted environments based on Kubernetes clusters, hybrid private clouds, or secure on-premise infrastructures.
 Martians’ duty was to design and implement some approval workflow plugins for these enterprise customers.

 Teleporting to clouds

 In the age of SaaS, with tons of cloud applications for every single business process, cloud security is still the biggest concern for enterprise customers.
 For the sake of compliance, they should take into account government policies like storing data in local areas or legal and corporate standards of avoiding public clouds for sensitive information.
 The business rules also necessitate keeping clear of “vendor lock-in”.